-For nomination information, questions, specific judging, and book submission criteria for the above Fellows and Awards, please contact the OGS Fellows & Awards Committee Chair via email at [email protected] All nominations and entries must be received by December 31.
+For nomination information, questions, specific judging, and book submission criteria for the above Fellows and Awards, please contact the OGS Fellows & Awards Committee Chair via email at [email protected] Book Award entries must be received by November 30.
+All other nominations and entries must be received by December 31.
 Not all awards are given every year.

 OGS Writing Contest

 OGS sponsors a genealogical writing contest to reward amateur and professional genealogical authorship and to help fill the pages of its renowned journals with articles.
 Prizes range from $25 – $100.
 There are two separate deadlines:

 Ohio Genealogical News Contest 1 July – 30 September 2021